lexibank/tlopo/out/vol1/chapter6.md

 Across the Oceanic region it is possible to find some variation in fire-making methods, although we have no reconstructions for methods other than by fire-plough.
 Bing on the PNG north coast and Mapos Buang in the Huon Gulf area (both NNG) offer evidence for a method in which rattan or vine is sawn rapidly around a piece of wood:

 ```
  NNG: Mapos Buang  vaŋkC rurŋ       'make a fire by the traditional method using a
                                      piece of rattan, sawing it back and forth around a
                                      piece of dry wood with a split in it, lying on a little
                                      pile of tinder'
  NNG: Bing         baŋ-baŋ          'fire-stick and vine'
 ```

 Another north coast language, Gedaged, has a term, _wol_, referring to a bow string.
 Fire is produced by pulling a bow string rapidly back and forth over a piece of wood.
-The action implied may be the same as in Carolinian _bʷuru-bʷur_ 'make a fire by generating friction with a traditional drill' (from POc _&ast;buru_ 'bore a hole, drill' ; see [Ch.9, §4.2](chapter9.md#s-4-2)).
+The action implied may be the same as in Carolinian _bʷuru-bʷur_ 'make a fire by generating friction with a traditional drill' (from POc _&ast;buru_ 'bore a hole, drill' ; see Ch.
+9, §4.2).

 <a id="s-2-2"></a>

-## 2.2.
+### 2.2.
 Firewood

 In addition to the general term POc _&ast;kaiu_ 'wood, stick ', we can reconstruct a PEOc term _&ast;papia_, specifically for firewood.
-Note that an identical term is reconstructable for PEOc (cognates in SES and Fiji) with the meaning 'cook in native oven' ([§3.1](#s-3-1)).
+Note that an identical term is reconstructable for PEOc (cognates in SES and Fiji) with the meaning 'cook in native oven' (§3.1).

 <table>
 <tr>